 When it comes to Dungeons & Dragons, there are two primary ways to get an adventure going about running an adventure: you can write your own or you can use prewritten adventures.

-Third-party adventures generally cost money as well, meaning that the DM is forced to throw down their hard-earned money in order to get an adventure going (unless you have nice players who are willing to chip in).
+Third-party adventures generally cost money as well, meaning the DM is forced to throw down hard-earned money to get an adventure going (unless nice players are willing to chip in).

-If you want to dip your toe into the world of pre-written adventures and encounters without opening your wallet, these websites have the free adventures you seek.
+If you want to dip your toe into the world of pre-written D&D adventures and encounters without opening your wallet, these websites have the free adventures you seek.

 1. D&D Beyond

 D&D Beyond is probably the single greatest website for Dungeons & Dragons players and DMs.
 Not only is one of the most useful tools for the game, but it also offers a series of free encounters you can use for a quick session with your friends.

 Wizards of the Coast has released all sorts of free adventures over the years, and they’re all hosted on the company’s official website.
 Unfortunately, they don’t have a single page with all of the freebies, so you’ll need to do a little digging.

 3. DMs Guild

 This website is full of D&D adventures from Wizards of the Coast and all kinds of third-party publishers.
 They’re not all free, but if you sort by price, you’ll find hundreds of short and long adventures that you can run without spending a penny.

 2 Minute Tabletop is a great website that offers all sorts of cool content.
 Most of their creations involve maps and tokens, but they also offer tons of free encounters that you can play with your group.

 5. The DM Lair

 The DM Lair is one of the internet’s best resources for dungeon masters.
 Part of the content offered is adventures for DMs to fun with their players.
 There are quite a few adventures for characters level 1-5, and a bunch for higher-level characters as well.